 Did you trust they knew what they were talking about?
 Did you consider them to be experts in the services they offer?

-Trust plays such an incredibly important role in any business, but especially for coaches, consultants and service providers marketing themselves online.
+Trust plays such an incredibly important role in any business, but especially if you’re a coach, consultant or service provider marketing yourself online.

 Why?
 Because whether you’re offering a 1:1 service, a course, a digital product or a group program, YOU are your brand, and people need to trust you before they’ll hire you or buy the thing you’re selling.

 So, how do you build your authority and get people to trust you?

 Well, there are plenty of things you can do to establish your credibility, but one of the best ways is to create and share content that showcases your expertise.